lif-zone/lif/README.md

 // to install vim plugin: View --> Extensions
 // search for vim, select and install it
 // restart VisualStudio
+// go to File --> Prefrences --> Settings
+// click on json icon to edit the setting (3rd icon on top-right) and add "vim.useSystemClipboard": true

 ## Development Process